AhmedMostafa9908/NP-Graduation-Project/README.md

 # NP-Graduation-Project
 In this project we used 2 atmega32 microcontrollers to implement motor speed controller and printing the current speed on the LCD.
 So, we used UART to make the 2 microcontrollers communicate with each other.
 The first microcontroller operates as a UART sender.
-It contains 2 push buttons, one to increase speed and the other one to decrease it.
-On presing the push button, it sends the speed to the second microcontroller which operates as UART receiver.
-An LCD and a motor are connected to the second microcontroller, we control the speed of the motor using software PWM which we had implemented using Timers in CTC mode.
+It contains 2 push buttons, one to increase speed and the another one to decrease it.
+On pressing the push button, it sends the speed to the second microcontroller which operates as UART receiver.
+The LCD and The motor are connected to the second microcontroller, we control the speed of the motor using software PWM which we had implemented using Timers in CTC mode.

 #  Implementation Details: